shipujin/liveslak/README.txt

 Website: https://www.slax.org/

 SLAX was the original Live variant of Slackware.
 The linux-live scripts which are used to create a SLAX ISO were generalized so that they can create a Live version of any OS that is already installed to a harddrive.
 SLAX development stalled a couple of years ago but its creator seems to have warmed up recently.
-However, the current SLAX is no longer based on Slackware - Debian is its base now.
+New versions of SLAX were no longer based on Slackware but used Debian as its base.
+In 2022, a new SLAX variant emerged which is again based on Slackware.

 The Live functionality of SLAX is based on aufs and unionfs which requires a custom-built kernel with aufs support compiled-in.
 It is small and has its boot scripts tweaked for startup speed.